6 November in Indian and World History

 Death Anniversary

-Sanjeev Kumar (9 July 1938 – 6 November 1985), an Indian actor in Hindi films.
+Sanjeev Kumar (9 July 1938 – 6 November 1985), was an Indian actor in Hindi films.
 His name was Haribhai Jariwal, but in the film world he is famous by his other name ‘Sanjeev Kumar’.
-In the film world, Sanjeev Kumar played the roles of hero, villain and character artist.
+In the film world, Sanjeev Kumar played the roles of hero, villain, and character artist.
 Famous movies starring him include ‘Koshish’, ‘Sholay’, ‘Angoor’, ‘Trishul’, ‘Paras’, ‘Anamika’, ‘Toyona’, ‘Manchali’, ‘Chessranj Ke Khiladi’, ‘Sita Aur Geeta’, ‘Aandhi’, ‘Mausam’, ‘Vidhata’, ‘Dastak’, ‘New Day, New Night’.
 He died on 6 November 1985 in Mumbai.

-Siddhartha Shankar Ray (20 October 1920 – 6 November 2010), a former Chief Minister of West Bengal and a senior Congress leader.
+Siddhartha Shankar Ray (20 October 1920 – 6 November 2010), is a former Chief Minister of West Bengal and a senior Congress leader.
 He was the Chief Minister of the state of West Bengal from 1972 to 1977.
 He was the grandson of India’s revolutionary and freedom fighter Deshbandhu Chittaranjan Das.
 He was appointed as the Governor of Punjab from 2 April 1986 to 8 December 1989 during the regime of former Prime Minister of India, Rajiv Gandhi.
 He died on 6 November 2010.

 Read More: 4 November in Indian and World History

-Notable events on 6 November in Indian and World history
+Notable events on 6 November in Indian and World History

 6 November 1813 – Mexico gained independence from Spain.